 Speculation is a concept in economics and an actual investment or trading practice that involves the trading, specifically the purchase or selling, of a particular asset based on an assumption that it will become more valuable in the future.
 It is essentially about investing in expectation of earning profits from market fluctuations and market inefficiencies.

 Nonetheless, true to its name, speculation is about positive assumptions about the future or exploiting probabilities.
-Although there is a fine line between gambling and investing, experienced speculators minimize such informed decisions based on historical data, current market trends, and relevant market outlooks.
+Although there is a fine line between gambling and investing, experienced speculators minimize risks through informed decisions based on historical data, current market trends, and relevant market outlooks.

 To explain further the meaning of speculation, note that a speculator would purchase an asset based on an assumption that its price would go up sometime in the future.
 Hence.
 Once the price of this asset goes up or if demand goes up resulting in price increase, he or she will resell this asset, thus earning a profit.
 Speculators are essentially forward thinkers and speculation is about betting on future prices.